asvd/jailed/README.md

 For the web-browser environment — download the [distribution](https://github.com/asvd/jailed/releases/download/v0.1.1/jailed-0.1.1.tar.gz) *8 kb*, unpack it and load the `jailed.js` in a preferrable way.
-That is an UMD module, so it may simply be loaded as a plain JavaScript file using the `<script>` tag:
+That is an UMD module, thus for instance it may simply be loaded as a plain JavaScript file using the `<script>` tag:

 ```html
 <script src="jailed/jailed.js"></script>